Celestia-End/capstone-2/src/main/java/com/pluralsight/README.md

-# 🍕 Welcome to PIZZA-Licious!
+# 🍕 Welcome to The Dallas Dish!

-PIZZA-Licious is the pride and joy of italian food.
+Dallas Dish is the pride and joy of bringing Italian food to the streets of Dallas.
 We strive to be the best with every pizza slice!

 ---